-The Reseau des Caisses Populaires of Burkina Faso carried out several activities, including 8 training sessions in financial education for 426 young people in schools and training centers and the opening of accounts for young people aged 12- 25.
+The Reseau des Caisses Populaires of Burkina Faso carried out several activities, including 8 financial education training sessions for 426 young people conducted in schools and training centers, and the opening of accounts for young people aged 12- 25.
 Guided visits were held in two credit unions for 78 young people.

 Throughout GMW the Association Internationale des Etudiants en Sciences Economiques et Commerciales (AIESEC) organized a guided visit for 25 young people in the Regional Stock Exchange of Ouagadougou.

 In addition, UNCDF and CYFI launched the "Bank the Youth" advocacy campaign in Ouagadougou, directly involving 400 young people.
 This campaign aimed to improve the financial inclusion of young people.
 Key messages promoted during the event included a focus on legal and regulatory frameworks, the development of financial services adapted to the needs of young people, and the development of financial skills through financial education.